FireFly-S: Exploiting Dual-Side Sparsity for Spiking Neural Networks Acceleration with Reconfigurable Spatial Architecture: Hardware Micro Architecture

 The offset counter works in conjunction with the base counter to pinpoint the exact data address within each convolution window.
 To prioritize the channel loop over the temporal loop for efficient processing, the offset counter typically increments by $T$, reordering the data stream from the input's temporal-within-channel organization to a channel-within-temporal organization.
 When transitioning between rows within the convolution window, the offset counter's stride changes to $((F_{w_i} - K_w) \times C_i + 1) \times T$ to account for the memory layout shift between rows.
 Furthermore, during membrane potential storage-free calculations, the offset counter dynamically adapts when switching iterators in the temporal dimension.
 It resets to the value stored in the temporal counter within the status register and then continues incrementing using the previously described stride patterns.

+After processing the convolution window, the offset counter resets to its initial value, while the base counter remains unchanged during data reuse.
+Once the reuse is complete, the base counter increments to indicate the starting position of the next convolution window, as previously depicted.
+This cyclical process ensures that all output channels $C_o$ are effectively traversed while reusing the input data within the constraints of limited $P_{C_o}$ parallelism.

 Besides its role in managing the dataflow, the design logic of Dataflow Orchestrator also leverages the regularity of data access patterns, which are dictated by consistent stride patterns, to pre-calculate base and offset counter values.
-This pre-calculation enables pipelined address generation for the FIFO's pop pointer, efficiently determining the next data element for processing and significantly enhancing throughput.
-Furthermore, the predictability arising from these consistent strides allows the FIFO's full and empty signals to be implemented as registers.
-This design choice minimizes combinational logic delays, improving timing closure and ultimately contributing to support the 333MHz working frequency across our entire architecture in our experiment, as discussed in Section \ref{sec:experiment}.
+This pre-calculation enables pipelined address generation for the pop pointer, efficiently determining the next data element for processing.
+The predictable nature of these strides also facilitates the implementation of the Dataflow Orchestrator's full and empty signals as registers, reducing combinational logic delays and enhancing timing closure.
+Furthermore, as data dimensions increase, the bit width of the status and address registers scales logarithmically.
+This scaling ensures that the logic remains efficient and does not become a bottleneck during network expansion.
+Ultimately, these design choices support a working frequency of 333~MHz across our entire architecture, as detailed in Section \ref{sec:experiment}.